 Payment Providers (PRO)

-Learn more about what a payment provider is and how to add a payment provider to accept online bookings
+This article explains what a payment provider is and how to add a payment provider to take payments for your bookings.

 What is a payment provider?